ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Method

 \subsection{Overall Architecture}

-ViEEG introduces a biologically inspired hierarchical architecture for EEG-based visual decoding, simulating layered cortical processing.
+ViEEG introduces a biologically inspired hierarchical architecture for EEG visual decoding, simulating layered cortical processing.
 As illustrated in Figure 2, ViEEG comprises three synergistic components: (1) Hierarchical image decomposition, (2) Hierarchical EEG encoding, and (3) Hierarchical Contrastive Learning.
 During initialization, we extract CLIP embeddings from the three decomposed visual representations.
-In the training phase, Hierarchical EEG Encoding is employed to extract EEG features, which are then aligned with the image CLIP embeddings using Hierarchical Contrastive Learning.
-During testing, EEG embeddings extracted from the test set are matched to target samples based on similarity measurements for model evaluation.
+In the training phase, EEG features extracted from EEG encoder are aligned with the image CLIP embeddings using contrastive learning.
+During testing, EEG embeddings extracted from the test set are matched to target samples based on similarity measurements for evaluation.